grafana/tempo/docs/sources/tempo/operations/backend_search.md

 #### Guidelines

 * Setting this to a small value produces too many jobs, and results in more overhead, setting it too high produces big jobs.
 Queriers might struggle to finish those jobs and it can lead to high latency.
-* In testing, 100MB to 200MB is a sweet spot for this configuration, and works best across different sizes of clusters.
+* In testing at Grafana Labs, 100MB to 200MB is a good range for this configuration, and works across different sizes of clusters.
-* We recommend keeping this fixed within the recommended range and not changing it.
+* We recommend keeping this fixed within the recommended range.

 ### `querier.search.prefer_self` parameter